cms-outreach/ispy-webgl/README.md

 [Recall](https://github.com/cms-outreach/ispy-analyzers) that the `ig` file is a text-based zip archive.
 To see what's in it you can just unzip it and take a look.

 Also, one of the advantages of a browser-based application is the JavaScript console.
-In your browser look for a menu item called "Web developer" or "Developer tools" and open the conosle.
+In your browser look for a menu item called "Web developer" or "Developer tools" and open the console.
-You should see it open your browser and see some log information such as what's been loaded.
+You should see it open in your browser and see some log information such as what's been loaded.

 ### How do I see the properties of the individual objects shown in the display?